 Except as provided by law, Police Recruits are not eligible for any benefits not specifically referenced in this section, including but not limited to: the PSOBR, Workers Compensation Benefits under Labor Code Section 4850, vacation, or holidays.
-Employees in the Police Recruit classification will be required to participate in the City's miscellaneous plan (subject to the additional employee contributions in Section 14.3).
+Employees in the Police Recruit classification will be required to participate in the City's miscellaneous plan (subject to the additional employee contributions in Section 14.3 or 14.4 as applicable).